-Share of the allocated flow in NTC related to the RAM.
-(FAAC NTC/RAM).PTDFs Power transfer distribution factors:
+Load NTC Share of the allocated flow in NTC related to the RAM.
+(FAAC NTC/RAM).

+PTDFs

+Power transfer distribution factors:

-- Zone to slack PTDFs Values describe how much the flow on the CNE would increase in response to a 1MW increase of the net-position of a given bidding zone.
-A list of bidding zones is provided in section Error!
-Reference source not found.. - Zone to zone PTDFs Values describe how much the flow on the CNE would increase in response to a 1MW increase with a flow between the bidding zones.
-A list of bidding zones is provided in section Error!
-Reference source not found.
+- Zone to slack PTDFs Values describe how much the flow on a CNE would increase/decrease in response to a 1MW increase of the net-position of a given bidding zone. - Zone to zone PTDFs Values describe how much the flow on a CNE would increase/decrease in response to a 1MW increase with an exchange between two bidding zones.

-Please note that names of certain network elements are anonymized in accordance with Article 2(d) of Council Directive 2008/114/EC of 8 December 2008 on the identification and designation of European critical infrastructures and the assessment of the need to improve their protection.
-This means that the network element or contingency, in question, has been assigned a new unique and dynamic identifier, which cannot be used to identify the physical location of the asset.
+Please note that names of certain network elements are anonymized, i.e. has been assigned a new unique and dynamic identifier, which cannot be used to identify the physical location of the asset.
+More information is available under Anonymization of network elements below.

-Additional information published from the EPR
+Additional information published